LWardman/StardomMechanics/README.md

-The files containing my personal verse code are the ones located in the root folder that end in .verse
+The files containing my personal verse code are the ones located in the root folder that end in .verse (Or any that don't say Initial Commit).

 All other files are products of EpicGames.